 One of the most renowned names at the bar, Matrix is never far from the news thanks to its leading human rights practice and roster of high profile silks.
-Founded only in the year 2000, the doggedly progressive set has ditched traditional bar terminology, recruiting “trainees” (rather than “pupils”) to join the 80 existing “members” (rather than tenants”), and listing its barristers in alphabetical order rather than by seniority.
+Founded only in the year 2000, the doggedly progressive set has ditched traditional bar terminology, recruiting “trainees” (rather than “pupils”) to join the approximately 80 existing “members” (rather than tenants”), and listing its barristers in alphabetical order rather than by seniority.

 While best known for human rights, Matrix barristers cover a wider range of law, including commercial, media, employment and crime.
 Silks include EU law guru Aiden O’Neill, media man Hugh Tomlinson and public lawyer Helen Mountfield.
 Not to be outdone by Doughty Street having a former Director of Public Prosecutions, Matrix has an ex-DPP of its own in Ken McDonald.
 In human rights land, Raza Husain QC has appeared in over 30 Supreme Court or House of Lords cases, while high-profile academics Conor Gearty and Phillipe Sands are also in the Matrix stable.
 Members’ work before international courts is supported by offices in Brussels and Geneva.

-Matrix has suffered some bad press lately over its handling of sexual assault allegations about a leading member, but most of the time its press cuttings relate to controversial or interesting cases that members have acted in.
 Head honcho James Laddie QC represented struck-off doctor Hadiza Bawa-Garba in her successful Court of Appeal case earlier in this year, while outspoken Remain campaigner Jessica Simor QC is throwing herself into Brexit litigation like the recent decision on Vote Leave’s referendum spending.
 Other big cases from this year alone include taking the UK’s surveillance laws to Strasbourg, defending the BBC in the Cliff Richard privacy case and winning landmark employment law case Pimlico Plumbers.